-Three A1 sheets including plans and 3Ds.
+Submissions: Three A1 sheets including plans and 3Ds.
 PDF file to be uploaded with maximum 15 MB Include a paragraph decribing your concept.
 Use the registration number to name your file.

-Registration deadline: April 15th, 2022 Submission Deadline: June 30th, 2022 Winners' Announcement July 10th Prizes:
+Registration deadline: April 15th, 2022 Submission Deadline: June 30th,2022

-First place winner: \$250 First 5 winners: will be featured in the magazine and given certificates Contact info@arcace.ca if you have any questions.
+Prizes: First place winner: \$250

+Contact info@arcace.ca if you have any questions.